-U.S. office supply giant Staples conducted a study on telecommuting that confirmed what many would assume; remote workers are happier, healthier and do better work.
-Of those who participated in the study, seventy-three percent improved their diet.
-Stress levels decreased significantly.
-Last but not least, ‘work/life balance’—a subjective but important measure of employee satisfaction—improved for 80 percent of employees.
+U.S. office supply giant Staples conducted a study on mobile working that confirmed what many would assume; remote workers are happier, healthier and do better work.
+Of those who participated in the study, 73% improved their diet and stress levels decreased significantly.
+Last but not least, ‘work/life balance’—a subjective but important measure of employee satisfaction—improved for 80% of employees.

-That statistic may be more meaningful now than ever before: A study by McCrindle Research showed that work/life balance is the number one factor in employee retention.
-Given the high cost of employee turnover—thousands of pounds per employee at least—it’s safe to say that creating happy employees is in the best interest of the entire organization, top to bottom.
-Further, it may be wise to use telecommuting privileges as an incentive for those higher up on the company ladder, the mental health benefits of a mobile workforce will see employers extend remote working beyond the leadership team, even after offices re-open.
+A study by McCrindle Research showed that work/life balance is the number one factor in employee retention.
+Given the high cost of employee turnover—thousands of pounds per employee at least—it’s safe to say that creating happy employees is in the best interest of the entire organisation.
+Once seen as a privilege given to those higher up the company ladder, the mental health benefits of a mobile workforce will see employers extend remote working beyond the leadership team, even after offices re-open.

 Decreased Commute, Increased Productivity

 At first glance, decreasing employees’ commute time seems like a one-sided benefit.
 On average a full-time employee given the option to work from home for at least half of their workweek could accumulate around £7,000 in annual savings.
 However, just like work/life balance, improvements for the lives of employees can have major positive impacts on a company’s bottom line.

-One of the principal factors is worker interest: the likelihood that an employee will be disengaged nearly doubles when he or she has a long commute.
-On top of that, telecommuters work as many as seven more hours per week than office-bound employees.
+One of the principal factors is worker interest; the likelihood that an employee will be disengaged nearly doubles when he or she has a long commute.
+Whilst mobile workers are said to work on average as many as seven more hours per week than office-bound employees.
 Why?
 More often than not, they still have more time to devote to their lives outside of work once a commute no longer becomes necessary.

 As the pace of innovation increases, agility becomes very important.
 How fast can your company shift direction?
 How fast can teams adjust to shifting priorities in the middle of projects?